R-D-King/learning-go/README.md

 # Learning Go Programming Language

-This repo is for practicing and exploring the go programming language.
+This repository is dedicated to my journey of learning and exploring the Go programming language.
+It serves as a collection of exercises, projects, and experiments from various learning resources.
-There should be separate branches for every source I'm learning from.

-[get-programming-with-go](./get-programmin-with-go) is the exercises and experiments done while learning and following the book by the same name.
+**Current Focus:** Actively working through the "get-programming-with-go" exercises and exploring web development with "snippetbox".

+---

+## Repository Structure & Learning Paths

+This repository is organized into different directories, each corresponding to a specific learning resource or project.
+I aim to maintain separate branches for each learning source to keep the progress organized.

+### Learning Resources:

-It's a book about the basics and suitable for new programmers in general.
+*   **[Get Programming with Go](./get-programmin-with-go)**: This directory contains exercises and experiments from the book "Get Programming with Go".
+It focuses on the basics and is suitable for new programmers.

-[snippetbox](./snippetbox) is a project done while following the book "Let's Go".
-In this book we’ll be building a web application called Snippetbox, which lets people paste and share snippets of text — a bit like Pastebin or GitHub’s Gists.
+*   **[Snippetbox Web Application](./snippetbox)**: This project is built while following the book "Let's Go".
+Snippetbox is a web application designed for pasting and sharing text snippets, similar to Pastebin or GitHub Gists.

-[go_for_beginners](./go_for_beginners) is a project done while following [Go for Absolute Beginners – Tutorial](https://www.youtube.com/watch?v=akosxcqJorU&t=13175s) not the best for building a strong foundation. but was a good introduction to the language's most used features (like the net/http package, logging, error handling)
+*   **[Go for Absolute Beginners Tutorial](./go_for_beginners)**: These are notes and code from the "[Go for Absolute Beginners – Tutorial](https://www.youtube.com/watch?v=akosxcqJorU&t=13175s)" YouTube series.
+While perhaps not ideal for building a strong foundational understanding, it provided a good introduction to commonly used Go features like the `net/http` package, logging, and error handling.